S3L-official/BNNQuanalyst/outputs/EF_explain/readme.md

-### This is the folder for the output of EF_explain by BNNQuanalyst.
+### This is the folder for the essential feature explanations exported by BNNQuanalyst.